Bracksco Logo: 3 wine bottles on VintageView rack Featuring

 You can skip this step, if you wish, and just have a utilitarian room.
 We have several acquaintances who have done just that.
 The room serves its purpose -- who cares what it looks like!

 But if you want to make it look good, you need to do something with the walls.
 If they are drywall, you can paint or paper them (be sure to put "sizing" on first if you paper), or add paneling.
 If they are wood, you can add paneling or a second layer of finishing wood.
-VintageView wood cabinetsIf you've got the bucks, this is the point where you invite a fine wood craftsman in to do wonderful things to your walls and build racks (or frames for your VintageView racks from Bracksco!) which will make everyone ooh and ahh.
-In fact, we now sell do-it-yourself wood cabinets for VintageView wine racks (right).
+VintageView wood cabinetsIf you've got the bucks, this is the point where you invite a fine wood craftsman in to do wonderful things to your walls and (optionally) build racks which will make everyone ooh and ahh.
+We, of course, recommend that you can have a craftsman build a cabinet for you into which you install VintageView wine racks, getting the best of both worlds.
+(See photo, right.)

 We chose to add brick-look paneling on top of our OSB for our own wine room.